 Also, take solace in the fact that our team eats our own cooking; we invest for ourselves as we do for our clients.
 Additionally, fee-only registered investment advisors are the most transparent when it comes to fees and performance.

 In the spirit of full transparency: we don’t have ‘inside information’ other than what we study.
 We have no crystal ball.
 We work with what is available from our clients, the markets, and investment product providers.
-We live and breathe our fiduciary duty to our clients; we always have and always will act in their best interests.
+We owe our clients a fiduciary duty to put our clients' interests first which includes but is not limited to a duty of care, loyalty, obedience, and utmost good faith.
+We live and breathe our fiduciary duty to our clients; we always have and always will act in their best interest.